galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 ## What sequence motifs are found within peaks

 In this experiment antibodies against Reb1 protein have been used for immunoprecipitaion.
 The recognition site for Reb1 is `TTACCCG` ([Badis:2008](http://www.sciencedirect.com/science/article/pii/S1097276508008423) and [Harbison:2004](http://www.nature.com/nature/journal/v431/n7004/abs/nature02800.html)).
 To find out which sequence motifs are found within our peaks we first need to convert coordinates into underlying sequences.
-This is done using **Fetch Alignments/Sequences -> Extract Genomic DNA** tool:
+This is done using **Fetch Alignments/Sequences &rarr; Extract Genomic DNA** tool:

 |         |
 |---------|
 |![](/src/tutorials/chip/extract_dna.png)|
 |<small>**Extracting genomic DNA** corresponding to ChIP-seq peaks.
 Here we use `Merged peaks` dataset generated few steps earlier.</small>|

 Next, we need to make sure that all sequences are sufficiently long for finding patters.
 [MEME](http://meme-suite.org/), the tools we will use to find motifs, required sequences to be at least 8 nucleotides long.
-So we will remove short sequences using **FASTA manipulation -> Filter sequences by length** tool:
+So we will remove short sequences using **FASTA manipulation &rarr; Filter sequences by length** tool:

 |         |
 |---------|
 |![](/src/tutorials/chip/fa_length.png)|
 |<small>**Filtering FASTA** by length.
 Here we are removing all sequences shorted than 8 nucleotides.</small>|

-Now we can run **Motif Tools -> MEME**:
+Now we can run **Motif Tools &rarr; MEME**:

 |         |
 |---------|